-The following agreement has been made onbetween the parties below: 1.
-That the Owner holds the transferable right of the land/structure/asset described in the table below, as documented in the attached proof of ownership.
-That the Owner testifies that the land/structure described in the table below is free of squatters or encroachers and not subject to other claims.
-That the owner is not dependent on the land as an important source of livelihood or residence.
-That the Owner agrees to transfer through long term lease for forty-nine (49) years this asset to and the public at large for the construction on of for the benefit of the community funded by a JSIF grant. , ii oi randed by a Type of Asset transferred to the Description of Asset Community Residential or Area in 1 m 2 · Agricultural land Arca III I House/structure to be demolished Type and d Area in m 2 : Trees or crops affected Other assets ibed in the table above on long-term lease, and appensation against the long term lease for forty- 5.
-That the Recipient shall construct and develop the and take all possible precautions to avoid damage to adjacent land/structure/other assets.
+The following agreement has been made on between the parties below:

+1. That the Owner holds the transferable right of the land/structure/asset described in the table below, as documented in the attached proof of ownership.

+2. That the Owner testifies that the land/structure described in the table below is free of squatters or encroachers and not subject to other claims.

+3. That the Owner agrees to transfer through long term lease for forty-nine (49) years this asset to the recipient Community of for the benefit of the community and the public at large for the construction of funded by a JSIF grant.

+4. That the Owner voluntarily provides asset described in the table above on long-term lease, and will only claim Jamaican Dollars as compensation against the long term lease for forty-nine (49) years of the.

+5. That the Recipient shall construct and develop the and take all possible precautions to avoid damage to adjacent land/structure/other assets.

 6. That both the parties agree that the so constructed/developed shall be public premises.

 7. That the provisions of this agreement will come into force from the date of signing of this deed.

-Name of Owner: Name of CBO Chairperson: Signature of Owner: Signature of CBO Chairperson: Name of Witness: Name of CBO Treasurer: Signature of Witness: Signature of CBO Treasurer:
+Signature of Owner:

+Name of Witness:

+Signature of Witness:

+Name of CBO Chairperson:

+Signature of CBO Chairperson:

+Name of CBO Treasurer:

+Signature of CBO Treasurer: